Tech-at-DU/React-Redux-Tetris-Tutorial/P03-Next-Block/readme.md

 1. Building a timer system
 1. Implementing Game Over and Restart

-Tetris shows you the next block that will appear to the side of the game grid.
+Tetris shows you the next block that will appear on the side of the game grid.
 This section makes a component for that purpose.

 The **next block** will be displayed in a component that will draw itself as a 4 by 4 grid of grid squares.
 You will reuse the grid square component here.